OLC-Bioinformatics/ConFindr/docs/install.md

 Instructions on adding programs to your $PATH can be found [here](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix).

-If ConFindr can't find these dependencies when you try to run it, you will see an error message.
-ConFindr will continue to attempt to run, but will likely crash at some point in the process.
+If ConFindr can't find these dependencies when you try to run it, you will see an error message and the program will quit.